 Gordon-Conwell Theological Seminary encourages reporting of all incidents of stalking to law enforcement authorities, and respects that whether or not to report to the police is a decision that the victim needs to make.
-Gordon College Police, Student Life Services, Dean of Students and Human Resources (for staff) are available to inform victims of the reporting procedures and offer appropriate referrals.
+The Security Administrator and the Dean's Office (for students) and Human Resources (for staff) are available to inform victims of the reporting procedures and offer appropriate referrals.
 Gordon-Conwell Theological Seminary offers services to victims even if they choose not to report the incidents.
-Student Life Services, Dean of Students and Human Resources (for staff) provides services and information for victims in a safe, supportive, and confidential setting.
+The Security Administrator and the Dean's office (for students) and Human Resources (for staff) is able provide services and information for victims in a safe, supportive, and confidential setting.
 In some circumstances, a victim may wish to seek an order of protection from a court of appropriate jurisdiction against the alleged perpetrator.
-Victims may also seek restriction of access to Gordon-Conwell Theological Seminary by non-students or nonemployees in certain circumstances.
+Victims may also seek restriction of access to Gordon-Conwell Theological Seminary by non-students or non-employees in certain circumstances.